jbirkholz/webusbAuth/README.md

 4. Install [virtualsmartcard](http://frankmorgner.github.io/vsmartcard/virtualsmartcard/README.html).
 The Python dependencies can be installed using `setup.py` or manually, see `WebSockerServerVICC.py`.
 5. Insert smart card
 6. `python3 WebSocketServerVICC.py`
-7. Start virtual smart card reader on localhost:35963 (i.e. start PCSC-Lite, or SCardSvr.exe with the vpcd driver)
+7. Start virtual smart card reader on localhost:35963 (i.e. start PCSC-Lite or SCardSvr.exe with the vpcd driver)
 8. Clicking "request remote CAPDU" in the section "remote vicc, vpcd, app" connects to WebSocketServerVICC.py, which relayes the card to the virtual smart card reader
 9. Accessing the card in the virtual reader via PC/SC is relayed through the WebSocket and through the browser; the website's log shows the command and response APDUs.

-Note: I included `vicc-vpcdHost.py` an example vpcd and app.
-You need Virtualsmartcards' Python files, either from the install above or manually downloaded, see `setup.py`.
+Note: I included `vicc-vpcdHost.py`, an example vpcd and app.
+You need Virtualsmartcard's Python files, either from the install above or manually downloaded, see `setup.py`.

 ##### Remote verify CAN with PACE #####
 4. Install required python packages manually or using `setup.py`, see `WebSocketServerPACE.py`.